ng-bao/CTF-Writeups/Wannagame2026/Locked_girl.md

 <img width="272" height="40" alt="image" src="https://github.com/user-attachments/assets/2fc2c0e7-852f-4ae1-a1f2-84851f9903c9" />

-After knew the encryption conversation, we need to find as much plaintext as possible.
+After knew the encryption algorithm, we need to find as much plaintext as possible.

 > it requires at least 12 bytes of known plaintext and at least 8 of them must be contiguous.
 The larger the contiguous known plaintext, the faster the attack.
 >